google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 ### Code Coverage report generation ("coverage") {#coverage}

 ClusterFuzzLite also provides code coverage report generation.
-This will run your fuzzers on the corpus developed during [batch fuzzing] and will generate an HTML coverage report you can read to see which parts of your code are covered by fuzzing.
+This will use the corpus developed during [batch fuzzing] to generate an HTML coverage report you can read to see which parts of your code are covered by fuzzing.
 The data from coverage reports is also used by [code change fuzzing] to determine which fuzzers are affected by a code change.